Gasabo District: Topography and climate

 This district is characterized by the mixture of high mountains with average altitude of 1,800 m mainly located in the rural zone, sloping basins and valleys.
 It has over 30 wetlands and small rivers traversing through the valleys.
 The main unique long river of about 50 km long and 1,000 m wide is the one that originates from Lake Muhazi and traverses through marshy and boggy valleys before emptying into the Nyabugogo River and thereafter connects to the Nyabarongo River.
-Also, Lake Muhanzi in the north and part in the east borders Gasabo district.
+Also, Lake Muhazi in the north and part in the east borders Gasabo district.
 Similarly, other water sources of importance are: Rusumo River in Rugende which ends in Akagera River, Buliza River that traverses through Karuruma, Umulindi and Rusine centers before empting into Nyabugogo River.
 These marshlands or wetlands provide potentialities to the district if well reclaimed can enhance or increase agriculture productivity, improve tourism, improve environmental ecological system as well.

 It has two main climatic seasons in a year, which are, the dry and rain seasons.
 The two major climatic seasons alternate within the year, hence, the District experiencing two dry seasons and rain seasons as defined below.